hungrymonkey/another-challenges/README.md

-src/ - contains all the source code src/data_structures/ - contains most of the solution algorithm src/App.js - is the homepage src/App.test.js contains a few test to validate the result README_EXPLANATION.md - contains majority of the technical information
+src/ - contains all the source code src/data_structures/ - contains most of the solution algorithm src/App.js - is the homepage src/App.test.js contains a few tests to validate the result README_EXPLANATION.md - contains majority of the technical information
 ```

-For your convience, I create a Dockerfile and two scripts for the reactjs app
+For your convience, I created a Dockerfile and two scripts for the reactjs app

 Depends: Docker
 ```